 While the city and local economy continue to grow robustly, a visible disconnect exists between the opportunities enjoyed by the city’s better educated, more gainfully employed residents and the people who struggle to get by in low-skill, low-wage jobs, many caught in a cycle of generational poverty.

 After the census data was released last year, Rivard Report editors and reporters agreed to deploy every member of the editorial staff to address the issue by reaching out to people who allow us to tell the story from a human perspective rather than through statistics.
-This article is the first in a series of weekly stories exploring economic segregation in San Antonio, the barriers to overcoming it, and possible paths forward.
+This following articles are part of a series that will run through the end of March.

 BY SHARI BIEDIGER